smhurf/lewagon_challenges/01-Python/02-Data-Sourcing/03-Scraping/README.md

 ## Example

-We are going to srape the Recipe directory [letscookfrench.com](http://www.letscookfrench.com/recipes/)
+We are going to scrape the Recipe directory [letscookfrench.com](http://www.letscookfrench.com/recipes/)

 Open the `test_scraping.py` file in a text editor and paste the following code: